janani110/Skillupgrade/README.md

 Redesigning a website involves updating its visual appearance, user experience, and functionality to better meet the needs of its visitors.
 This may include revamping the layout, improving navigation, optimizing for mobile devices, and integrating new features or content.
 A successful redesign should enhance usability, engagement, and conversion rates.

-For the redesigned website you attached, I can provide feedback or summarize its key features and improvements if you'd like.
-Just let me know!
+For the redesigned website i have attached the file along redesigned website